 🚗 Travel distance: Kjeragbolten -> Flateland: approx. 90 km (1:45 h)

 After this extremely exhausting hike, we made a stopover on our trip to the Trolltunga, otherwise we would not have made it all at once.
 We chose the Flateland campsite by accident, and this really turned out to be the most beautiful and idyllic campsite on our whole trip.
 It is very suitable for families and (which is rather uncommon for Norway) relatively off the road.
 We rented a cabin there, which was pretty well equipped.
 In front of the huts there was a meadow, which was not completely occupied by tents, so that one could also spread out his blanket there.

-We felt so comfortable there, that we spent 2 days there.
-For a holiday where you do not want to be somewhere else every day and want to have a “home base” , this place is perfect.
+We felt so comfortable that we spent 2 unplanned days at Flateland Camping.
+This place is perfect for a vacation where you don’t want to be somewhere else every day, but want a “home base”.